 Tips for Success

-• Clean the brick: Dust, soot, or moisture can weaken adhesives and impact drill performance.
+• Clean the brick: Dust, soot, or moisture reduces adhesion.

-• Start small: Test any method on a lower, less visible brick first.
+• Start small: Test on a lower, hidden brick.

-• Double check weight limits: Adhesives and anchors all have max load capacities.
-Never guess.
+• Check weight limits: Don’t guess—adhesives and anchors have max capacities.

 When to Call a Professional